w3f-community/asylum-item-nft/pallets/asylum-game-distribution/README.md

 ## Overview

-The Asylum GDS module is based on pallet-uniques.
+The Asylum GDS module is based on `pallet_uniques`.
 This module provides functionality for games and tickets management, including:

 * Game creation
 * Game destroying